Lascorbe/ManyFiles/README.md

 I do not think the issue depends on the concrete number of files to be compiled: An other project I'm working with is able to be compiled by the build bot when its build target contains 1384 files, but a commit where the target contains 1392 files is failing in the same way as this project:
 The number of files is less than here, but their file names are quite longer.

-On my system `getconf ARG_AMX` results in 262144, maybe the build bot is reaching this limit.
+On my system `getconf ARG_MAX` results in 262144, maybe the build bot is reaching this limit.